tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted_Pt_2.md

 I brought up Ramses to the totem that houses the spirits of the former shopkeepers.
 They chortled and laughed, offered such useful advice as, “Feed him a sprinkle of tuna,” and, “Damned if I’d know.”

 Whatever was done to this poor beast must have been something awful.
-He carries it with him like an iron barbell.
+He carries it with him like he’s dragging behind him an iron barbell.

 The appearance of him scared me at first.
 The damage done to him in life had been so profound, it broke even his spiritual form nearly beyond repair.
 An anomaly among the scant animal spirits I’ve encountered.

 Ramses is a thing plated in overlapping fish-like scales.
 He watches blankly behind unknowing eyes, slitted diagonally like a snake’s.
 Puckered things, swollen from sockets high up on his head.
 Rows of mismatched, curved teeth fill his mouth.

-Hairless still, but more amphibious than he must have been in life.
+Hairless still, but decidedly more amphibious than he must have been in life.

 I offered him treats of the kind a spiritual being can taste.
 He offered me claws and teeth in return, then ate the treats once I’d retreated far enough away.